 - Tool Presets – Tool presets allow you to save your favorite tool settings, such as brush styles, text effects, and fill properties.
 The presets that you create are all stored within the Tool Presets Panel.
 To find out more about tool presets, have a read through this article.

-Using Guides and Grids
+Using Guides and Grids with Photoshop

 Guides and grids are elements of Photoshop that can make it easier to work on the layout of your documents.
 They’re really useful when simply lining up elements or when producing more complex compositions.